Blue Carbon

 Hydrology

-Sections of saltmarsh have become stranded from tidal inundation, altering the connectivity of fish habitat and exposing waterways to increased nutrient inputs.
-In summer 2023-23, a bund will be removed at the project site to restore natural hydrology to 65 ha of saltmarsh wetland.
+Sections of saltmarsh had become stranded from tidal inundation, altering the connectivity of fish habitat and exposing waterways to increased nutrient inputs.
+In autumn 2024, a levee was removed at the project site, restoring natural water flows to 65 ha of saltmarsh wetland.

-Prior to bund removal, a hydrological assessment of the project site will be completed by Blue Carbon Services, with information gathered to support the project’s potential registration under the Emissions Reduction Fund’s Tidal restoration of blue carbon ecosystems method
+Prior to the removal of the levee, a hydrological assessment of the project site was completed by Blue Conservation Services, with information gathered to support the project’s potential registration under the Emissions Reduction Fund’s Tidal restoration of blue carbon ecosystems method.
+Although the project was not ultimately submitted for registration, the learnings for NRM South, local land managers, and project partners have been invaluable.

 Weed Control